 - Pain and suffering

-What Ways Do Liable Parties Try to Get out of Paying for the Damages They Caused?
+In What Ways do Liable Parties Try to Get Out of Paying for the Damages They Caused?

-Those who are liable will go out of their way to get out of paying for the damages they caused.
+Those who are liable will go out of their way to not pay for the damages they caused.
 Insurance companies will downplay your injuries and make you fight for every penny of your claim.
 Cyclists are required to follow traffic laws to the same extent as a driver.
 In the event that you file a suit, the defendant will do everything possible to shift blame by saying that you weren’t following the laws of the road.
 They may also try to claim that you were inattentive or that you caused the accident.

 Most law firms offer a free consultation.
 This gives you the opportunity to discuss the merits of your case with an experienced bike accident lawyer.
-If the lawyer decides to take your case, the lawyer may agree to represent you on a “contingent fee” basis in which you lawyer will recover legal costs only from any settlement or award.
+If the lawyer decides to take your case, the lawyer may agree to represent you on a contingent fee basis in which your lawyer will recover legal costs only from any settlement or award.
 In that arrangement, you and your lawyer will have to agree whether you will pay all, some, or none of the court and other administrative costs associated with pursuing your case.